Cottage in the Pines

-Cottage in the Pines, also known as Pine Park Cottage and Dunwald Farm, is a national historic district located at Rio in Orange County, New York.
+Pine Brook Manor, also known previously as Cottage in the Pines, Pine Park Cottage and Dunwald Farm, is a national historic district located at Rio in Orange County, New York.
 The district includes: a large three-story boarding house (c.
 1895); a mill and weir (c.
 1900); a large woodshop; mill pond; two smaller workshops; a machine shop (c.
 1936); bungalow; and several small sheds.
 The boarding house is a three-story, L-shaped frame building.
 It features a full-width front porch and fishscale shingles.
 The property reflects the once popular recreational boarding house culture.

 It was listed on the National Register of Historic Places in 2015.